identitymonk/draft-lombardo-oauth-step-up-authz-challenge-proto/draft-lombardo-oauth-step-up-authz-challenge-proto.md

 # Introduction

 In simple authorization scenarios, an authorization server will determine what claims to embed in the tokens to issue on the basis of aspects such as the scopes requested, the resource, the identity of the client, and other characteristics known a provisioning time.
-Although that approach is viable in many situations, it falls short in several important circumstances.
-Consider, for instance, a FAPI 2.0 or SMART on FHIR regulated API requiring peculiar client authentication mechanism to be enforced or transaction specific details to be present in the token.
+[RFC9470] helped improve the feedback a resource server can provide to a client in case the user authentication method, authentication class, or the freshness of the authentication event did not meet the requirements expexted by the resource server.
+Although those approaches are viable in many situations, it falls short in several important circumstances, for instance, in [FAPI2.0-Security-Profiles] or [hl7.fhir.uv.smart-app-launch] regulated APIs when they require peculiar client authentication mechanisms to be enforced or transaction specific details to be present in the token.
 These requirements may depend upon resource access rules or policies implemented at a policy decision point it relies on, using a logic that is opaque to the authorization server.

-This document extends the collection of error codes defined by [RFC6750] and by [RFC9470] with a new error codes, `insufficient_delegated_authorization` and `requested_authorization`, which can be used by resource servers to signal to clients that the authorization delegation represented by the access token presented with the request does not meet the authorization requirements of the resource server.
+This document extends the collection of error codes defined by [RFC6750] and by [RFC9470] with a new error codes, `failed_authorization` and `insufficient_authorization`, which can be used by resource servers to signal to clients that the authorization delegation represented by the access token presented with the request does not meet the authorization requirements of the resource server.
 This document also introduces associated payload definitions.
 The resource server can use these payloads to explicitly communicate to the client its authorization requirements.

 The client can then use this information to reach back to the authorization server with a new authorization request that specifies the additional authorization details required for issuing tokens useable at the resource.
 This document does not describe any new methods to perform this additional authorization request but will rely on OAuth 2.0 Rich Auhtorization Request [RFC9396], OAuth 2.0 Pushed Authorization Request [RFC9126], or OAuth 2.0 JWT-Secured Authorization Request [RFC9101] for this purpose.
 These extensions will make it possible to implement interoperable step up authorization flows with minimal work from resource servers, clients, and authorization servers.